-9The US Environmental Protection Agency estimates that the 1970 CAA generated more than \$22 trillion in public health benefits from 1970 to 1990 (EPA, 1997).
+9The US Environmental Protection Agency estimates that the 1970 CAA generated more than \$22 trillion in public health benefits from 1970 to 1990 (USEPA, 1997).

-difference-in-differences approach to estimating the effects of nonattainment on power plant operations.
-Section 5 reports the main findings, along with robustness checks and heterogeneity analyses.
-Section 6 presents a back-of-the-envelope calculation of the aggregate effect of the 1970 CAA on productivity in the U.S. power sector.
+heterogeneity analyses.
+Section 6 presents a back-of-the-envelope calculation of the effect of the 1970 CAA on aggregate productivity in the U.S. power sector.
 Lastly, Section 7 concludes by discussing the policy implications of our findings.